turbo-src/chrome-extension/cypress/readme.md

     - `YourPasswordHere`: Replace with your GitHub password.
     - `githubTokenHashHere`: Replace with your GitHub token hash.
     - `YourRepoNameHere`: Replace with your GitHub repository name.
+    - `YourContributorIDHere`: Replace with a contributor ID.
+    - `YourContributorSignature`: Replace with your contributor signature.

 > Note: Ensure all replaced items are formatted as strings.